-In this work we present the results of analysis of new data on high- p_T particle spectra obtained at the RHIC.
-The obtained results are compared with those based on the data obtained at lower collision energy \sqrt{s} .
-The results are considered as a new confirmation of z-scaling at the RHIC.
+In the report we present the results of analysis of new data on high- p_T particle spectra obtained at the RHIC.
+The obtained results are compared with other ones based on the data obtained at lower collision energy \sqrt{s} .
+The results are considered as a new confirmation of z scaling at the RHIC.

-1. z-SCALING
+1. z SCALING

-The idea of z-scaling is based on the assumptions [6] that gross feature of inclusive particle distribution of process (1) at high energies can be described in terms of the corresponding kinematic characteristics of the constituent subprocess written in symbolic form (2)
+The idea of z scaling is based on the assumptions [6] that gross feature of inclusive particle distribution of the process (1) at high energies can be described in terms of the corresponding kinematic characteristics of the constituent subprocess written in the symbolic form satisfying the condition